What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 A trip would normally start at about 9am and run until 1pm.
 You don't go far off the Donsol coast.
 The water is far from clear and a spotter will look out for shadows on the water (a sunny day makes his job much easier).
 If you have only a little bit of luck you should see at least one, but you could be swimming alongside for less than 10 seconds before it dives.
 Visibility is not brilliant.
 On a really good day, you could see five or six and get a few minutes trying to keep up with one of these enormous creatures.
 It's a lot of money for the Philippines and you could see nothing; conversely, if you have the luck it is a fantastic and unique experience.

 What to buy: The Filipino obsession with 'malling' takes many visitors by surprise.
 This may be one of the best performing economies in the region and the retired colonial power of America obviously has a huge influence but still the malls of Manila and a few other places are huge (even by American standards), ultra-numerous and of an amazing variety.
-Shops range from local clothing discounters up through great Filipino retailers like Oxygen, Bench and Human, onto international brands such as Top Shop, Gap, Zara and M&S, right up to the likes of Armani, Diesel and Ralph Lauren - to name a few.
-Basically everything is here and it's all excellent value.
+Shops range from local clothing discounters up through Filipino retailers like Oxygen, Bench and Human, onto international brands such as Top Shop, Gap, Zara and M&S, right up to the likes of North Face, Armani, Diesel and Ralph Lauren - to name a few.
+Basically everything is here.

 • Buses: One of the joys of the Philippines is you don't need to use buses too much as air/ferry travel is for the most part more practical.
 The one exception is heading north in Luzon.
 The northern highlands make for slow windy going.
 When you do need to hop on a bus you will find an excellent network with frequent departures by many companies.
 Bus quality is good, but not on par with Thailand's finest.